ChandraLingam/PyRegex/README.md

 Regex is supported in many programming languages, including Python, C#, JavaScript, Perl, SQL, and more.

-This course is designed to provide hands-on experience with regular expressions through various exercises and projects

 Regular Expressions (Regex) with Python course is designed to provide hands-on experience with regular expressions through various exercises and projects

 Stop googling and master regular expression with my simple and straightforward course